-A remote shutter release is another cheap but important piece of kit to have on hand.
-Especially with creative pieces of work such as long exposures or time lapses.
-There are two classes of shutter releases: ones with an intervalometer and ones without.
-As you can imagine they are priced accordingly.
+A remote shutter release is a cheap yet essential piece of kit, especially for creative work like long exposures or time-lapses.
+There are two types: ones with an intervalometer and ones without.
+The former is useful for time-lapses.

 Best Budget Microphone

-After many attempts with syncing my sound I have realised that it is very important to sync your audio recordings with your video as soon as possible after the shoot.
-I highly recommend setting up the time on both recording mediums to ensure that these are synced as close as possible.
-Ensure to speak at the start of each take to note your location and what the shot is.
-Then follow this up with a clap or two to put a spike in both the on-camera audio and portable recording device.
+One piece of advice from personal experience: sync your audio recordings with your video promptly after the shoot.
+Trust me, it’s important.
+I highly recommend setting up the time on both recording mediums so they sync as tightly as possible.
+Start each take by speaking your location and what the shot is, then follow up with a clap or two to create a spike in both the on-camera audio and portable recording device.

 Best Shotgun Mic for DSLR

-When it comes to on-camera microphones, there is only one brand that I trust and that is RODE.
-I have had a Rode VideoMicro Pro for around 4 years now, and have put it through hell.
-Yet every time I turn it on, it works and the audio is amazing.
+When it comes to on-camera microphones, there’s only one brand I trust: RODE.
+I’ve had a Rode VideoMicro Pro for about 4 years now.
+Despite putting it through rigorous use, it never fails to deliver amazing audio each time I turn it on.

-Before you rush out and buy one of these external microphones, you need to be sure that your camera can accept external audio.
-The RODE microphones generally connect with a standard 3.5mm audio jack to double check your camera has one of these under the little rubber flap on the side of your camera.
-If it does, you’re in business.
+Before making a purchase, check if your camera is compatible with external audio.
+RODE microphones typically connect with a standard 3.5mm audio jack.
+Just double-check that your camera has one of these under the little rubber flap on its side.
+If it does, then you’re good to go!

-One flash can add a lot to your photography, especially at night time in low light, but also on very bright days as a fill in light to avoid harsh contrasting shadows on your subject.
-When you control the light in the photo is allows full control over the exposure, contrast, blur, multiple points of lighting (multiple flashes) and ISO as well.
+An off-camera flash can do wonders for your photography.
+It’s especially useful in low light situations at night, but it can also serve as fill-in light on bright days to reduce harsh contrasting shadows on your subject.
+By controlling the light in your photo, you gain full control over the exposure, contrast, blur, multiple points of lighting (with multiple flashes), and ISO.

 What to look for in a Flash?

-For creative photography, you must ensure that the flash has full manual controls.
-When combined with manual exposure mode on the camera you are able to create some wonderful high contrast images with relative ease easily.
-The flash should have TTL metering which allows the camera and the flash to communicate with each other and adjust the power of the flash to achieve the correct exposure.
+A must-have for creative photography is full manual controls on the flash.
+Paired with manual exposure mode on the camera, you can create high-contrast images with ease.
+The flash should have TTL metering, which lets the camera and flash communicate and adjust the flash power to achieve correct exposure.

-Auto zoom is the next important feature in order for the camera to gauge the correct width of the beam to ensure a correct exposure.
-Finally, and probably most important is the cameras ability to tilt and swivel.
-This allows you to bounce the flash off adjacent walls to create a softer light on the subject.
+Auto-zoom is another key feature.
+It allows the camera to determine the correct width of the beam for the right exposure.
+Lastly, ensure the camera has the ability to tilt and swivel.
+This feature enables you to bounce the flash off nearby walls to create softer light on your subject.

-Other items to consider are Wireless TTL Flash Control, High-Speed Sync and Rear Curtain Sync.
-Without going into too much detail Wireless TTL Flash control allows your inbuilt camera flash to control the external flash either as just a trigger or as a combination flash to give two point lighting.
-High speed sync allows the shutter to be triggered at higher shutter speeds than what the camera typically allows (typically around 1/200 of a second).
-Finally rear curtain sync allows the flash to fire as the shutter closes allowing room for motion blur and a number of other creative opportunities.
+Other features to consider include Wireless TTL Flash Control, High-Speed Sync, and Rear Curtain Sync.
+Wireless TTL Flash control lets your inbuilt camera flash control the external flash for two-point lighting.
+High-speed sync allows the shutter to be triggered at higher shutter speeds than usual (typically around 1/200 of a second).
+Rear-curtain sync allows the flash to fire as the shutter closes, offering room for motion blur and other creative opportunities.

 Best Off Camera Flash

-So for my Canon camera, I went with the 430 EX III Speedlite.
-It is the middle of the road with a reasonably high level of power and a comparatively quick recycle time.
-It is well priced and even better if you are able to get it with cash back special.
-There are cheaper options such as the Yonguno YN-560 III which is a comparable flash (if not better) to the Canon at a lower cost.
-It will also work with any brand of camera.
+I personally use the 430 EX III Speedlite for my Canon camera.
+It’s a mid-range option with a decent level of power and a relatively quick recycling time.
+It’s reasonably priced, and even better if you can grab it on a cash back deal.
+A cheaper alternative is the Yonguno YN-560 III, which is comparable (if not better) to the Canon but at a lower cost.
+It’s also compatible with any camera brand.

-However, the Canon 430 EX II came with the infamous warranty, eTTL, high-speed sync, the built-in wireless signalling system and is really good both on and off camera.
-In the end, I had my arm twisted and went with the Canon and have been very much impressed ever since.
+The Canon 430 EX II comes with a warranty, eTTL, high-speed sync, built-in wireless signaling system, and performs well both on and off camera.
+I ended up choosing the Canon and have been impressed ever since.

-Again, honouring my full disclosure policy, the links to Amazon above are affiliate links.
-Purchasing through these links costs you nothing extra but allows me to make a small commission on a sale.
-Any money made through this will be used to pay next years hosting fees and allow me to create more content for you.
-Thank you so much for reading and making it through this far.
+As always, the links to Amazon above are affiliate links.
+Buying through these links doesn’t cost you extra, but I earn a small commission from the sales.
+Any money made will be used to cover next year’s hosting fees and create more content for you.
+Thank you for reading this far.